katenuss/ps_211/lecture2.md

 See you next class.
 Please remember to:
 - Fill out the pre-course survey.
 - Install R and R Studio before the next lecture.
+- Come to office hours if you need help!